buscandoaverroes/arl-votes-2020/app/README.md

 the data.
 While both are prone to different types of errors, I have opted for the latter since it is entirely reproducible if you have the data and my R code.
-This way if I or the computer make a mistake in 'translating' the data from pdf to R, you can see exactly what I did and improve it.
+This way if I or the computer make a mistake in "translating" the data from pdf to R, you can see exactly what I did and improve it.
 The voting data are published sort-of-daily by Arlington, so I upload the most recent document and tell you the date on the splash page.
+Note that sometimes Arlington releases documents with files names that conflict with the report date generated on the document itself; however, the dates I use always refer to the date on the actual raw document.
-Voter registration data is also public and was last updated on 1 October, 2020.
+The registration data is also public and was last updated on 1 October, 2020.
 The data that define the precinct geographic boundaries and names come from Arlington County;
 the files were updated last on 24 September, 2020, although they are not used in